jlursenbach/CPSC-362-summer-group/user-stories.md

 {
 "story id and name": "Get stock data",
 "Actor": "Developer",
-"Description" : "Get stock data for stock using yfinance" }
+"Description" : "Get stock data for given stock using yfinance" }

 Story 8 - This one isn't needed --|